 If you need to use intermittent catheters, the first thing to know is the differences between the various types of catheters that are available to you.

-Let's examine the two main types of urological catheters that are inserted to drain the bladder.
+Let’s examine the two main types of urinary catheters that are inserted to drain the bladder.

-Intermittent catheters come in a variety of options: straight tip, coudé tip (for those who are unable to pass straight tip due to strictures, blockages, etc.), and varying lengths, including male, female, and pediatric length.
+Intermittent catheters come in a variety of options: straight tip, coudé tip (for those who are unable to pass straight tip), and varying lengths, including male, female, and pediatric length for kids.

 There are three main sub-types of intermittent catheters to know about.